Camp Chef Woodwind Pellet Grill Review

 While smoking at low temperatures, the accuracy seems to be pretty close.

-But in my tests, the Woodwind appeared to be off quite a bit as the temps increase toward grilling temperatures.
+But in my tests, the Woodwind appeared to be off quite a bit as the temps increased toward grilling temperatures.
 On the plus side, the grill was fairly consistent once it reached its set temperature.

 How useful is the App?